Updated on September 23, 2025

 Exercises

-Affirmative
+Affirmative Sentences

-• I worked yesterday.
+• She worked abroad.

-Negative
+Negative Sentences

 Use did not (didn’t) + base verb.

-• I didn’t work yesterday.
+• She didn’t work abroad.

-• She wasn’t at school yesterday.
+• I wasn’t tired yesterday.

 Questions

-Use Did + subject + base verb.
+Form questions with Did + subject + base verb.

 Examples: